HasanHafizurRahman/HasanHafizurRahman/README.md

 - 👀 I’m a Web developer
 - ✨ I'm currently working with Mern stack Technology
 - ✨ I've completed several projects using Reactjs, React-Redux, Redux-Toolkit, NextJs, Typescript, ExpressJs, Mongodb
-- 🌱 I’m currently learning Next.Js
+- 🌱 I’m currently learning Postgresql
 - 💞️ I’m looking to have a opportunity to work with dev team
 - 📫 Contact to reach me : +8801776249691/ hasanshanto922@gmail.com